 Figure 1.
-Flow chart of meta-analysis to identify inclusion studies.
+The flow chart of this meta-analysis to identify inclusion studies.

 Figure 2.
-Quality evaluation according to the QUADAS-2 criteria
+Quality evaluation according to the QUADAS-2 criteria.

 Figure 3.
-Forest plot of (A) sensitivity, (B) specificity, (C) area under the curve (AUC), and (D) Deeks' funnel plot of circulating miRNAs for the diagnosis of patients with EC compared to healthy controls among overall studies.
+Forest plot of (A) sensitivity, (B) specificity, (C) area under the curve (AUC) and (D) Deeks' funnel plot of circulating miRNAs for diagnosing EC patients from healthy controls among overall studies.